hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 There are several common exception errors:

 * IOError.
-If the file cannot be opened.
+If the file cannot be opened

 * ImportError.
 If python cannot find the module